Russia to supply Mexico with 24 million COVID-19 vaccines, president says

 MEXICO CITY (Reuters) - Russia will supply Mexico with 24 million doses of the Sputnik V COVID-19 vaccine over the next two months, Mexican President Andres Manuel Lopez Obrador said after a phone call on Monday with Russian counterpart Vladimir Putin.

-Putin’s pledge to provide 24 million doses marks a sharp increase from a previous target from last week of 7.4 million doses through March, though some doubts over Russia’s production capacity persist.
+Putin’s pledge marks a sharp increase from a previous target from last week of 7.4 million doses through March, though some doubts over Russia’s production capacity persist.

 Russia’s vaccine diplomacy has developed goodwill in Latin America after other pharmaceutical companies including U.S.-based Pfizer Inc announced shortfalls in distribution plans.

-Lopez Obrador took the call with Putin despite announcing on Sunday that he was himself infected with COVID-19 and was being treated for mild symptoms.
+Lopez Obrador held the call with Putin despite announcing on Sunday that he was himself infected with COVID-19 and was being treated for mild symptoms.

 The Mexican leader added in a post on Twitter that he had invited the Russian head of state to visit Mexico.